ibm-cloud-docs/cloud-pak-data/getting-started.md

 For details on creating additional users, see [Managing users](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/admin/users.html).

-If you want to install services to your cluster after you install to the existing deployed namespace, repeat the same steps to install from IBM cloud catalog and set the required service value to true in the Deployment values section.
+If you want to install more services to a deployed namespace in your cluster, repeat the steps to install from IBM Cloud Catalog and set the required service value to **true** in the **Deployment values** section

-If you want to install any other supported service DataStage, MongoDB, Db2 Advanced Edition, Db2 Big SQL, Cognos Analytics and Watson Studio Premium which are not available in the IBM Cloud Catalog, install them in transfer mode.
-For instructions please refer - https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/install.html
+If you want to install other supported services, such as DataStage, MongoDB, Db2 Advanced Edition, Db2 Big SQL, Cognos Analytics, or Watson Studio Premium, which are not available in the IBM Cloud Catalog, install them in transfer mode.
+For more information, see [Installing IBM Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/install.html).

 ## Uninstalling the Cloud Pak for Data